-Irish and international releases make up the program at one of the country's premier film festivals, held in early July.
+Irish and international releases make up the programme at one of the country's premier film festivals, held in early July.

 A mini-Glastonbury in Dublin's Marlay Park, Longitude packs them in over three days in mid-July for a feast of EDM, nu-folk, rock and pop.
-In 2017 Stormzy, The Weeknd and Mumford & Sons were the headliners.
+In 2019 Grace Carter, Chasing Amy and Stormzy were the headliners.

 Killarney gets all folksy in early July for this festival (http://folkfestkillarney.com) featuring music, beards and flannel from all over Ireland and abroad, including performers from Britain, the USA and elsewhere.

 Schools are closed, the sun is shining (or not!) and Ireland is in holiday mood.
 Seaside towns and tourist centres are at their busiest as the country looks to make the most of its time off.